Alcantara98/Polynomial-Regression/README.md

 so in the end I decided to do it analytically using the Least Squares method.
 [Here](https://www.youtube.com/watch?v=TPKyT3hu71c) is a video explaining the method.

 My implementation for the Least Squares method is found in the regress.cpp source file in the leastSquares function.
 I used Gauss Jordan Elimination to find the inverse of the A^T.A matrix.
 Also note that I combined the Identity matrix to the A^T.A matrix so row operations could be done more easily.

+I am currently using xorshf96() to generate the random values and seeding it with time().
+It seems to be working better than rand().

 ## Technologies
 - C++